 Disclaimer: A CRM shouldn’t be solely used for the sole purpose of increasing sales.
 A CRM is equally about your satisfaction as it is the satisfaction of your leads, customers, and returning customers.

-In fact, this is one of the best ways to increase your sales using CRM.
+In fact, this is one of the best ways to increase your sales using a CRM.
 Giving your leads and customers the VIP treatment will help them see that you care and are invested in their success.

-Taking this data from “hey, that’s interesting” (informative) to “so that’s what we need to do” (actionable) is where you make your mark and really find a difference.
+Taking this data from “Hey, that’s interesting” (informative) to “So that’s what we need to do” (actionable) is where you make your mark and really find a difference.

 Engagement and Response

 At the very least, a CRM that’s worth it’s weight in all the gold you invest in it will be able to help you engage your leads and be more responsive.